emilecohen/UCB-MFE-solidity-workshop/Part_1/erc20/README.md

 ```

-## Test, Deployment and Contract Interaction
+## Testing, Deployment and Contract Interaction

 Have a look at ```./contracts/erc20.sol```.
 The contract inherits from ERC20 implementation of OpenZeppelin and simply adds an owner.
 We can add other funtionalities, such as whitelist, upgradeability ... thanks to OpenZeppelin library.